jovami/isep-rcomp/doc/sprint1/1210954/README.md

 (i.e. next to rooms A.0.3 and A.0.4) in order to stay closer to areas with a higher density of people.

+In this floor, cables will navigate through an underground raceway and ascend to 1m above the floor level, so as to connect to the network outlets (located on the walls).

 ### Outlets

 | Room  | Width (m) | Length (m)    | No. Outlets   |